 Have you ever been browsing around Pinterest and saw a handy graphic or chart guiding you on your next project?
 Of course you have.
 Otherwise you have never been on Pinterest before.
 I have done PLENTY of these charts with wild success.
-However, I have been curious about the smoothie charts that suggest you can wildly pick any combination of ingredients and make something delicious.
+However, I have been curious about the smoothie charts that suggest you can wildly pick any combination of ingredients and make a smoothie that tastes good.

 Now that you know I am skeptical.
 Let me tell you want I did.

-With a stroke of genius I rounded up two trust taste tester, Annie & Jane, to come on this journey with me.
+With a stroke of genius I rounded up two trust taste testers, Annie & Jane, to come on this journey with me.
 I was not feeling brave enough to go alone.
 We took the below chart from Pinterest and set out to test the ability to make a delicious smoothie.
+It was a beautiful sunny day in the summer … it felt like everything was on our side.

 Spoiler Alert – we were not successful.